-Ahead of the 2020 Census, LWVUS worked to encourage participation and provide guidance for state and local Leagues wishing to participate in Complete Count committees.
+Ahead of the 2020 Census, LWVUS worked to encourage participation and provide guidance for state and local Leagues wishing to participate in Complete Count Committees.
 This included producing a Census Action Kit with printable materials for engaging communities in census activities.
 LWVUS also acted as a partner in the Census Counts campaign and an official partner of the 2020 Census.

 The League also engaged in efforts to remove a citizenship question from the 2020 Census.
 LWV of New York joined one of six lawsuits across the country challenging the inclusion of the question.
 LWVUS joined an amicus as the suit headed to the US Supreme Court, challenging the question's inclusion without proper vetting.
-LWVUS also lobbied Congress, engaged the LWVUS Lobby Corps, and activated its grassroot network, yielding the most successful engagement campaign of 2018, to raise awareness of the damaging effects this question would have on communities around the country.
+LWVUS also lobbied Congress, engaged the LWVUS Lobby Corps, and activated its grassroots network, yielding the most successful engagement campaign of 2018, to raise awareness of the damaging effects this question would have on communities around the country.
 In June 2019, the US Supreme Court ruled that there was no rational basis by the government to include a citizenship question and it had to be removed for the 2020 Census questionnaire.

 In 2020, the League joined two census-related cases.
-The first dealt with extending the timeline for completing the census in light of COVID.
-In a flurry of lawsuits, the court first ruled that the count had to continue through October 31, but on appeal the Circuit Court ruled that the count could end immediately and thus counting wrapped on October 15, 2020.
+The first dealt with extending the timeline for completing the census in light of the COVID-19 pandemic.
+In a flurry of lawsuits, the US Supreme Court first ruled that the count had to continue through October 31, but on appeal the Court ruled that the count could end immediately and thus counting wrapped on October 15, 2020.
 The League did an all-out social media campaign to educate the public on the new deadline and to ensure as many people participated as possible.
-In the second, the League drafted an amicus that was filed in New York, California, and District of Columbia dealing with an executive order excluding undocumented immigrants from the census.
-All three cases in federal court ruled that the census required a count of every person in the country regardless of citizenship, and the case has been appealed to the US Supreme Court.
+In the second case, the League drafted an amicus that was filed in New York, California, and District of Columbia dealing with an executive order excluding undocumented immigrants from the census.
+All three cases in federal court ruled that the census required a count of every person in the country regardless of citizenship.
+The US Supreme Court took up the case - New York v.
+Trump - in late 2020.
+The national, Florida, Texas, and California Leagues filed another amicus brief at the US Supreme Court.
+In December 2020, the US Supreme Court held that the suit was premature since the Trump administration had not yet carried out its intention to exclude undocumented immigrants from the census.

 With respect to apportionment data, the League responded to the structural issue of prison gerrymandering.
-In 2021, the LWVUS, along with the Campaign Legal Center and Washington Lawyers' Committee, co-authored and signed onto a letter addressed to Attorney General Merrick Garland and the US Department of Justice urging the adoption of a new routine use exception under the Privacy Act.
-Such a measure would allow the Federal Bureau of Prisons to share data necessary for states and localities to implement pro-democracy reforms like universal enfranchisement and abolishing prison-based gerrymandering, in which inmates are counted as residents of the district where the prison is located instead of at their home addresses.
+In 2021, LWVUS, along with the Campaign Legal Center and Washington Lawyers' Committee, co-authored and signed onto a letter addressed to Attorney General Merrick Garland and the US Department of Justice urging the adoption of a new routine use exception under the Privacy Act.
+Such a measure would allow the Federal Bureau of

+Prisons (BOP) to share data necessary for states and localities to implement pro-democracy reforms like universal enfranchisement and abolishing prison-based gerrymandering, in which inmates are counted as residents of the district where the prison is located instead of at their home addresses.
+To this end, in November of 2022, the League submitted comments to the Census Bureau further urging the Bureau to equitably count incarcerated individuals at their home addresses and end the practice of counting these individuals at their prison address.